 Water heaters typically last between eight and ten years, as wear and tear and outdated technology inherently lead to breakdowns.
 Once your water heater has reached the end of its lifespan, you’ll spend more money on your energy bills and on repetitive repairs than you would be purchasing a new system.

-Not to mention, your high utility costs will be for nothing, as your system won’t perform at the rate in which it did at its peak.
+Not to mention, your high utility costs will be for nothing, as your system won’t perform at the rate at which it did at its peak.

 Your Tank Is Leaking

 If you see any pooling water by the base of your water heater, your tank is likely leaking.
 Small leaks can turn into big problems.
 Don’t leave your home susceptible to water damage—address your leak in a time-sensitive manner.

 Your Inlet Valve Is Rusty

 Even though water heaters are manufactured to resist rust, corrosion can occur over time.
 If you notice an orange hue to your water or your supply smells a bit off, your tank needs to be flushed out to restore your water quality.

 The occasional rumble is nothing to be concerned about; however, if you hear loud popping or whistling, your tank has sediment build-up and needs cleaning.
 If you do not perform regular cleaning, this debris will cause irreparable damages.
 Make sure you schedule regular water heater maintenance.